microsoft/FHIR-Analytics-Pipelines/README.md

 # FHIR Analytics Pipelines

-FHIR objects are often nested JSON structures.
-While this nestedness helps capture detailed information in health care, it requires rectangularization before it can be used for machine learning and analytics, which work best with tabular data. **FHIR Analytics Pipelines** is an open source project with the goal to help build components and pipelines for rectangularizing and moving FHIR data from [Azure API for FHIR](https://azure.microsoft.com/en-us/services/azure-api-for-fhir/), and [FHIR server for Azure](https://github.com/microsoft/fhir-server) to analytical stores such as [CDM folder on ADLS Gen2](https://docs.microsoft.com/en-us/common-data-model/data-lake), [Azure Synapse](https://azure.microsoft.com/en-us/services/synapse-analytics/), [Azure SQL](https://azure.microsoft.com/en-us/services/sql-database/), and [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/).
+ FHIR Analytics Pipelines is an open source project with the goal to help build components and pipelines for rectangularizing and moving FHIR data from Azure FHIR servers namely [Azure Healthcare APIs FHIR Server](https://docs.microsoft.com/en-us/azure/healthcare-apis/), [Azure API for FHIR](https://azure.microsoft.com/en-us/services/azure-api-for-fhir/), and [FHIR server for Azure](https://github.com/microsoft/fhir-server) to [Azure Data Lake](https://azure.microsoft.com/en-us/solutions/data-lake/) and thereby make it available for analytics with [Azure Synapse](https://azure.microsoft.com/en-us/services/synapse-analytics/), [Power BI](https://powerbi.microsoft.com/en-us/), and [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/).

-The project currently has the following solutions:
+This OSS project currently has the following two solutions:

+1. [FHIR to Synapse sync agent](FhirToDataLake/docs/Deployment.md): This is an Azure function that extracts data from a FHIR server using FHIR Resource APIs, converts it to hierarchial Parquet files, and writes it to Azure Data Lake in near real time.
+This also contains a [script](FhirToDataLake/scripts/Set-SynapseEnvironment.ps1) to create external tables and views in Synapse Serverless SQL pool pointing to the Parquet files.

+    This solution enables you to query against the entire FHIR data with tools such as Synapse Studio, SSMS, and Power BI.
+You can also access the Parquet files directly from a Synapse Spark pool.
+You should consider this solution if you want to access all of your FHIR data in near real time, and want to defer custom transformation to downstream systems.

-1. [FHIR to CDM](docs/fhir-to-cdm.md) tool  to create an ADF pipeline for moving data from a FHIR server to a [CDM folder](https://docs.microsoft.com/en-us/common-data-model/data-lake) in Azure Data Lake Storage Gen 2.
-1. [Instructions](docs/cdm-to-synapse.md) for creating pipeline in Synapse workspace to move data from CDM folder to Synapse SQL.
+1. [FHIR to CDM Pipeline Generator](FhirToCdm/docs/fhir-to-cdm.md): It is a tool to generate an ADF pipeline for moving a snapshot of data from a FHIR server using $export API to a [CDM folder](https://docs.microsoft.com/en-us/common-data-model/data-lake) in Azure Data Lake Storage Gen 2 in csv format.
+The tools requires a user-created configuration file containing instructions to project and flatten FHIR Resources and fields into tables.
+You can also follow the [instructions](FhirToCdm/docs/cdm-to-synapse.md) for creating a downstream pipeline in Synapse workspace to move data from CDM folder to Synapse dedicated SQL pool.

+    This solution enables you to transform the data into tabular format as it gets written to CDM folder.
+You should consider this solution if you want to transform FHIR data into a custom schema as it is extracted from the FHIR server.

 ## Contributing